 – Sibling groups.
 Brothers and sisters need to stay together!
 Siblings share the same parents, share the same culture, and sometimes share the same trauma experiences.
 Splitting up a sibling group sometimes does more harm than good.
 Don’t keep scrolling when you see multiple children that need to be adopted together!

 Sometimes a child is listed on a website without their siblings.
 A good question to ask is: are there any other siblings out there I should know about?
-Sometimes there are older siblings that are living on their own.
-Sometimes there are siblings living elsewhere that were adopted by another adoptive family.
+Sometimes some older siblings are living on their own.
+Sometimes siblings are living elsewhere that were adopted by another adoptive family.
 Why weren’t those children adopted together?
 Is that other family interested in sibling visits?
 These are all things that are good to know.

-- Developmental Disabilities.
-Many children on photolistings have a developmental disability such as Down syndrome, autism, blindness, deafness, or other physical ailments that require full-time care.
+– Developmental Disabilities.
+Many children on photo listings have a developmental disability such as Down syndrome, autism, blindness, deafness, or other physical ailments that require full-time care.
 Don’t let that frighten you!
 If you have a heart and compassion for these children, there are a variety of resources that can support you as you support your special needs child.
-Take a leap of faith!
+Leap of faith!
 You may just be what this child needs.

 – Is this the first adoption for this child/youth?

-Surprisingly, there are some children who go through multiple adoptions.
-For whatever reason, due to unrealistic expectations or behavioral issues or undisclosed mental illness, sometimes adoptive parents get in way over their heads.
+Surprisingly, some children go through multiple adoptions.
+For whatever reason, due to unrealistic expectations or behavioral issues, or undisclosed mental illness, sometimes adoptive parents get in way over their heads.
 After adoption, especially for older children, there is a short “honeymoon” phase, where everyone gets along.
 Then once the youth feels comfortable, more unusual behaviors come out that the adoptive parent was not aware of.
 This prompts some parents to “undo” the adoption.
-This is not quite as easy as it sounds because the adoption is supposed to be a final legal act.
+This is not quite as easy as it sounds because adoption is supposed to be a final legal act.

 – What is the story behind the photo?

-- How many other homes has this little one been in?
+– How many other homes have this little one been in?

 – May I speak to current/previous placements?